 - Monitors or Headphones (preferably both)

-The basic set up
+The basic and essential set up

 To get into computer music production, the first thing you’ll need is not surprisingly, a computer.
 Even cheap desktop and laptop computers should be able to handle a recording project from recording through to mix and mastering.
 However, three things will determine the maximum workload capacity of your system.